Best Ways How to Use Marketing Automation in Your Art Business

 What Is Marketing Automation Software?

 The number of providers grows frequently.
 Current top providers with plans designed for small business include Convertkit, Mailerlite, Active Campaign, Get Response, MailChimp, and Infusionsoft.
 All will work.
 All are not equal.
 Search for reviews and comparisons to help you choose.
-There are more options than these if you choose to look.
+There are more options than these if you decide to look.

 Here is gif image from the Convertkit website showing how automation works using it.
-If it looks confusing.
-That’s normal.
+If it looks confusing, that’s normal.
 It flashes fast.
 Once you learn what those terms are and we talk you’ll get it.
 And, you’ll appreciate the beauty of its simplicity.

 The point to remember is you can learn more easily than you imagine how to master using marketing automation software.
 If you are ready and want my help, then check out the information page at artmarketingnews.com/automation.